tamber/tamber-ios/README.md

 ## Documentation

 This ReadMe covers the basics of using the Tamber iOS SDK.
-Check out the [documentation][ios-docs] for a comprehensive look at the classes and methods.
+Check out the [sdk documentation][ios-docs] for a comprehensive look at the classes and methods, and the full [API Reference][reference] for Tamber documentation.

 ## Installation